ToshioCP/Gtk4-tutorial/src/tfetextview/tfetextview_doc.src.md

 ## Description

-TfeTextView holds GFile which the contents of GtkTextBuffer corresponds to.
+TfeTextView holds GFile corresponds to the contents of GtkTextBuffer.
-File manipulation functions are added to this object.
+It has some file manipulation functions.

 ## Functions